 Prayer Mountains abound in Southwest, Nigeria.
-Among these are Ori-OkeErinmo located at Erinmo near Ilesha, Ori-OkeAgelu near Iseyin, Ori-OkeIragbiji near Osogbo, Ori-OkeIragberi near Ejigbo, Ori-Oke Baba Abiye, at Ede and Ori-OkeHoreb, Ile investigation is restricted to two of them - Ikoyi Mountain of the Christ Apostolic Church (CAC) in Ikoyi, Osun State and Olorunkole Prayer Mountain of the Cherubim and Seraphim (C & S) in Ibadan.
-The choice of these two mountains was informed by the fact that among the four churches designated as Aladura churches in southwest Nigeria, only the CAC and the C&S operates Prayer Mountains and the two chosen are their principal mountains.
+Among these are Ori-OkeErinmo located at Erinmo near Ilesha, Ori-OkeAgelu near Isevin, Ori-OkeIragbiji near Osogbo, Ori-OkeIragberi near Ejigbo, Ori-Oke Baba Abiye, at Ede and Ori-OkeHoreb, Ile Igbon, Ovo State.
+However, this investigation is restricted to two of them - Ikovi Mountain of the Christ Apostolic Church (CAC) in Ikoyi, Osun State and Olorunkole Prayer Mountain of the Cherubim and Seraphim (C & S) The choice of these two in Ibadan. mountains was informed by the fact that among the four churches designated as Aladura churches in southwest Nigeria, only the CAC and the C&S operates Prayer Mountains and the two chosen are their principal mountains.